cedardevs/onestop/docs/api/registry-api.md

 ```

 ### Retrieving Documents
-Retrieve stored documents using `GET` and `HEAD` requests.
-Requests sent to the above base URL will return the original input metadata in [the Input format](https://github.com/cedardevs/schemas/blob/master/src/main/resources/avro/psi/input.avsc).
+Retrieve stored documents using `GET` and `HEAD` requests via the [endpoint](#endpoint) specified above.
+Requests sent will return the original input metadata in [the Input format](https://github.com/cedardevs/schemas/blob/master/src/main/resources/avro/psi/input.avsc).
 Requests sent to `{baseURL}/parsed` will return in the [ParsedRecord format](https://github.com/cedardevs/schemas/blob/master/src/main/resources/avro/psi/parsedRecord.avsc).
 The returned object is located in the `data.attributes` key of the returned JSON.
 * The `type` must be specified
 * Omitting the source will result in the source being set to `unknown`
 * The `id` must be specified